BABY PROOF – EMILY GIFFIN

 Ben, after a few years of marriage, begins to think that perhaps he’d like to have a child.
 He brings it up eventually and Claudia squashes the idea quickly.
 But it continues to come up: while watching a sports game, he comments that he would like to teach a son how to play sports and keep score (or a daughter too, he hastily adds).
 Claudia is unresponsive and feels sure that this fad, like the expensive antique guitar and lessons of a few years ago, will pass and they will return to their programmed life.
 But it doesn’t and things begin to fall apart for them.

-The story was a bit too drawn out for me – I felt like it spent simply too much time wandering around, working on side plots and wasting my time, without really furthering the plot.
+The story of Baby Proof was a bit too drawn out for me – I felt like it spent simply too much time wandering around, working on side plots and wasting my time, without really furthering the plot.
 Looking back, I realize that this happened in the previous two books as well, but this one seemed more obvious, more irritating.
 I felt like the real story was in the book ends – I enjoyed the setup and I liked the ending (although it was perhaps less conclusive than I would have preferred), but everything in between seemed a bit meaningless, as if it was only trying to fill a word count.

 There were also too many characters that I just couldn’t bring myself to really feel anything for, either negatively or positively.
 I simply did not care.
 Their plot lines seemed flat, forced, and unrealistic.